Thread to Art: PUNCH NEEDLE 101 - Issue Two

 The back or bottom of the needle (known as the eye) where the thread hangs is what I refer to as the "Dog's Tail."

-So when you hold the needle and start to punch or “Walk the Dog,” the dog's head should be facing up, the tail facing down, and you are always punching or "walking" in the forward direction.
-So this "Walk the Dog" analogy is a cute reminder to do all of these things while you are punching.
+So when you hold the needle and start to punch or "Walk the Dog," the dog's head should be facing up, the tail facing down, and you are always punching or "walking" in the forward direction.
+So, this "Walk the Dog" analogy is a cute reminder to do all of these things while you're punching.

-This needle position and movement are critical to punching correctly and not accidentally pulling out your loops.
-Just a good little reminder to you to help keep your punch needle positioned correctly and continue moving the needle in a forward direction.
+The needle position and movement are crucial to punching correctly and avoiding accidental loop removal.
+A good reminder to you to keep your punch needle positioned correctly and continue moving the needle in a forward direction.

 Therefore, remember "walking the dog" like this: head facing up, tail down, and always moving forward.

 What do you mean by moving in a forward direction?
-In the punch needle process, continuing to move the needle forward means you will have to rotate your wrist along with the frame or hoop as needed to keep your needle positioned properly and moving forward.
-If you punch down or backward, you will pull out the previous loops and create different-length loops, making uneven loop lengths.
+In the punch needle process, continuing to move the needle forward requires rotating your wrist along with the frame or hoop as needed to keep your needle positioned properly and moving forward.
+If you punch down or backward, you will pull out the previous loops and create loops of different lengths, resulting in uneven loop lengths.

 How to Punch—The Punch Needle Rhythm: This punching process begins by pushing the punch needle into the fabric until it stops.
 Then, the needle is pulled out just enough to expose the needle tip, advanced across the fabric, and pushed down to create the next loop.
 It's a continuous rhythm of "Push-Pull-Move Forward and Repeat."
 It sounds easy, but some techniques are needed to create the perfect loop continually.